Davidflogar/phpl/README.md

 2. When instantiating a class in phpl, after executing the constructor, the constructor is deleted, although the function still exists, the body will be empty

+3. PHPL will not attempt to convert a parameter to the correct data type when passed to a function.
+For example: if a function receives an integer, the data type of the passed parameter must be an integer and no attempt will be made to convert the parameter to an integer.
+That's how it is with all data types.

 There are still some undocumented differences, so this list will expand over time.